I first met Sadao Hasegawa in March of 1993, at the Go Mishima exhibition at Gallery Naruyama.

 He appeared with Mr. M, an editor and pionner of gay porno magazines in Japan.
 This was in an era when no platform existed for BDSM, pseudo hara-kiri, paedophilia and homosexuality existed.
 Go Mishima was an artist who only portrayed men his entire career.
 He also had deep ties with the writer Yukio Mishima, and a portrait of a young man performing hara-kiri drawn by the writer was found within the articles left behind after Sadao's passing.
 This portrait was in my pocession for a short period of time.

-When I was in high school, I spent time with Japanese Surrealist painters, and Sadao mentioned that he had seen me with them on a few occasions.
+When I was young, I spent time with Japanese Surrealist painters, and Sadao mentioned that he had seen me with them on a few occasions.